 Easter Island | Marveling at the Moai

 Enjoy a leisurely breakfast, and transfer to the Tapati festivities, which may include wood moai-carving and mahute (papyrus) stretching contests.
 Continue to Anakena Beach to see the partially restored Ahu Nau Nau and the Ahu Ature Huki, the first to be placed back on its ahu (ceremonial place) after it was toppled.
-Pause for a barbecue lunch.
 Drive along the southeastern coast of the island, stopping at the Rano Raraku volcano, where most moai were carved.
 Of note are the site’s 394 statues, which are here in various stages of completion.
 As you walk to the top of the crater, discover the pretty freshwater lake.
 Continue hiking to Ahu Tongariki to see its 15 moai.
 Although the site was destroyed by a tidal wave in 1960, it was later restored.

 Easter Island | Traditional Song & Dance